Why Become a Provider?

 - Electronic Health Records (EHR) Provider Incentive Program provides financial support for practices wanting to move to or upgrade their electronic health record systems.

-- Colorado’s Accountable Care Collaborative (ACC) Program - Primary care practices that enroll as Primary Care Medical Providers (PCMPs) in the ACC receive practice support, client-level health data, and help coordinating both medical and non-medical care for their patients.
+- Colorado’s Accountable Care Collaborative (ACC) Program - Primary care practices that enroll as Primary Care Medical Providers (PCMPs) in the ACC receive practice support, member-level health data, and help coordinating both medical and non-medical care for their patients.
 Providers also receive additional payments for enrolled patients and for supporting important quality and health outcomes.